Survivor: Nicaragua: Season summary

 On Day 19, the two tribes were merged into the Libertad tribe.
 Brenda's original La Flor alliance regrouped, with the addition of Holly and Jane.
 Marty, however, convinced Dan, Benry, and Fabio to follow him.
 Without any alliances, Alina was targeted by both voting blocs and sent to the jury first.
 Marty then tried to form an all-male rebellion against the females, which did not work and sent him home instead.
 It seemed that Brenda and Sash were in total control of the tribe, but Holly made her own move by turning everybody else on Brenda.
 Brenda put her faith wholly in her alliance without attempting to plead with them, but they ultimately eliminated her.
 Meanwhile, while the tribe was at a challenge, their unattended fire ignited their cache of food and supplies, burning them and part of their tarp.
 The remaining tribe members struggled with the meager rations.

 With Brenda gone and the sudden voluntary exits of Kelly S. and NaOnka as a result of the camp fire, Sash was left alone without any allies, but eventually regained power by winning the next Immunity Challenge, becoming the swing vote between Holly, Chase and Jane's alliance and the alliance of Dan, Fabio and Benry.
 Sash joined Chase, Holly and Jane to eliminate an unsuspecting Benry, whom Sash saw as the bigger threat.
 The newly formed majority alliance planned to eliminate Fabio next, but he went on to win individual immunity.
 While Dan was the only non-immune of the minority alliance, Chase, Holly and Sash decided to turn on jury threat Jane, and voted her out instead.
-Fabio won immunity again and Dan was voted out, but after Fabio won his third successive immunity challenge, Chase and Sash decided to turn on Holly, whom they thought had the best chance to win the game against them.
+Fabio won immunity again and Dan was voted out, but after Fabio won his third successive immunity challenge, Chase and Sash decided to turn on Holly, who they thought had the best chance to win the game against them.

 At the Final Tribal Council, the jurors made it clear they would not vote for Sash for his numerous lies and deceptions.
 Chase was blasted for his inability to make strategic and social decisions, and Fabio was accused of being clueless about what was going on, not voting in the majority many times.
 Chase was praised however for his honesty, performing well in team challenges, and making relationships with people.
 Fabio said he was open with everyone, and intentionally was strategically clueless because he didn't want to hurt or play with anyone's emotions.
 Because of this, Fabio's unique strategy earned him the votes of five jurors, to Chase's four and Sash's zero.